roytang/blog/content/post/2009/05/alara-reborn-release.md

 Game two I have a 12/12 [Lord of Extinction][2] and he eventually runs out of chump blockers.

 Game three, we're trading on board, but I get a slight advantage with Shieldmages and he's down to seven.
 I have [Cloudhearth Drake][14] and [Glassdust Hulk][15].
 Eventually I go [Lord of Extinction][2] into [Sharuum the Hegemon][16] bringing back [Ethersworn Shieldmage][17], then declare combat.
-He thinks about hitting the Drake with [Intimidation Bolt][18] but realizes the Shieldmage protects the Drake so he tells me to swing and moves to block&#8230;
+He thinks about hitting the Drake with [Intimidation Bolt][18] but realizes the Shieldmage protects the Drake so he tells me to swing and moves to block...

-&#8230;but I point out the Glassdust Hulk is 5/6 and unblockable due to Sharuum.
+... but I point out the Glassdust Hulk is 5/6 and unblockable due to Sharuum.
 He can't block either the Hulk nor the Drake so I take the win.

 4-1 games, 2-0 rounds